 What’s the difference between Burgundy and Bordeaux?
 In 2015, esteemed wine writers Jancis Robinson MW and Hugh Johnson hosted a landmark event in London: Bordeaux Vs. Burgundy.
 The debate was lively, robust, and enlightening, with strong arguments put forward underlining the relative merits of both regions.
 The Bordelais and Burgundy establishments have similar arguments on […]

-The 1855 Bordeaux classification: the creation of an elite In 1855, the Bordeaux Chamber of Commerce took an unprecedented step which would transform the fortunes of the Medoc region.
+The 1855 Bordeaux classification: the creation of an elite In 1855, the Bordeaux Chamber of Commerce took an unprecedented step that would transform the Medoc region’s fortunes.
 After much debate and disagreement, it was decided that the area would benefit from a formalized classification.
-The impetus was the upcoming Paris Exhibition – the […]
+The impetus was the upcoming Paris Exhibition – the Bordeaux establishment […]

 What is the most famous grape of Piedmont?
 Piedmont and Nebbiolo.
 The two are as inseparable as Burgundy and Pinot Noir; a noble and longstanding marriage between grape variety and terroir.
 Planted across the Langhe hills to the south and east of the river Tanaro, Nebbiolo is grown to perfection by the best producers, who […]

 Once dismissed as a passing fad, today, there is no doubting the massive relevance of rose to the global wine category.
 There have been numerous articles, blogs, and opinion pieces dedicated to exploring rose’s rise to prominence, the celebrity factor, its newfound popularity with men, the transformation from summer tipple to year-round indulgence.
 Yet the […]